canjalal/get_together/README.md

 ```

-Doing so also updates the checkedKeywords object, a React state that stores which keywords are to be registered with the group.
-This object is saved to the formData:
+The click event handler, `toggleItem`, also updates the `checkedKeywords` object, a React state that stores which keywords are to be registered with the group.
+This object is saved to the `formData`:

 ```
     const [checkedKeywords, setCheckedKeywords] = useState(formData.keywordIds);